The Pediatric Center of Stamford is now part of Stamford Health Medical Group.

 - No walk-in hours until further notice.

-- Before each visit, we will call home to ensure that everyone in the family is healthy.
+- Before each visit, we will call home to ensure that everyone in the family is healthy and no one has traveled to an at-risk location in the recent past.

 - We ask that you call us upon arrival and meet us at the door so we can escort you directly to an exam room.
 For now, we are not using our waiting room.

 - Only one adult may accompany their child into the office.
-We may make exceptions only for infant exams one month and younger.
+We may make exceptions only for infant exams and for other special situations.
+We encourage older patients to come on their own, and we encourage parents to wait in their cars.

 - Everyone will have their temperature taken when entering.